Last updated on August 21, 2026

 Complexity: Easy

-Here, we recommend using Wittytool Disk Clone, which not only a free disk cloning software, but also an effective Windows SID changer tool.
-It has a “Change Windows SID” feature, which allows you to assign a unique SID either during disk cloning or directly on the current system without cloning, providing maximum flexibility for different deployment scenarios, widely used by system administrators.
-In addition to modifying SID, Wittytool Disk Clone also supports USB drive cloning and full system backups, making it a versatile tool for disk management and system migration tasks.
+Wittytool Disk Clone is a free disk cloning software that also functions as an effective Windows SID changer tool.
+Its “Change Windows SID” feature lets you assign a unique SID either during disk cloning or directly on the current system without cloning, giving you flexibility for different deployment scenarios.
+System administrators widely use it for this purpose.
+Beyond SID modification, Wittytool Disk Clone also supports USB drive cloning and full system backups, making it a versatile tool for disk management and system migration tasks.

-Now continue using the WittyTool Disk Clone and follow the step-by-step instructions to change the Windows SID.
+Download Wittytool Disk Clone and follow the step-by-step instructions below to change the Windows SID.

 Modify your system SID with a single click.
 Please follow the steps below: